This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Kuru Running Shoes

 After wearing the sandals for so long without any recurrence of plantar fasciitis, I thought I should check out Kuru sneakers too.
-If I’ve learned one thing from running over the years, it’s that having the right shoes makes a huge difference.
+If I’ve learned one thing from running over the years, it’s that having the right athletic shoes makes a huge difference.

 There are quite a few Kuru sneakers to choose from so I had to narrow down my choices.
 In the end, I couldn’t decide between the Quantum sneaker and the Atom sneaker so I thought I’d give both a try.